BeneStrahm/pyLEK/README.md

 Further you might want to use linting, therefore in VS, open the command bar (Ctrl+Shift+P), type "Python: Select Linter", confirm with enter and select "pylint"

+Moreover, for simple PEP-Style conform code formatting, you can use a formatter.
+Therefore install one with "pip install autopep8".
+In VS, under Settings search for python.formatting.provider and select autopep8.
+To use the formatter on your code, open the command bar (Ctrl+Shift+P), type "Format:" and select the desired option.

 See also https://www.youtube.com/watch?v=TILIcrrVABg for a VS complete guide

 ## Example